HeadBeeGuy/alt-activities/README.md

 Higher priority tasks:

-- De-emphasize the older versions of textbooks when they don't seem to be in use any more
 - Get the site working with webhooks to allow integration with Discord and Stripe
 - Add in a purchasing system for premium accounts.
 Users will be able to purchase either subscriptions or non-recurring memberships that will apply a certain period of premium membership, after which their accounts will revert to regular accounts.
 - Allow activities to link to specific textbook pages